njoy/interpolation/README.md

 ### Example 4: Hashed Lookup

-For strictly positive independent value grids, table searches performance may be dramatically improved using a hash-based lookup.
+For strictly positive independent value grids, table search performance may be dramatically improved using a hash-based lookup.

 ```c++